Fireworks Guide: Catherine Wheels

 They also do not detach from the post and chase Grandad around the garden – at least not intentionally – they should remain in place.

 Burning fences and sheds are also not an intended effect.
-This is why wheels should be mounted on their own posts, not on the sides of fences or sheds.
+This is why wheels should be mounted on a separate post by themselves, not on the sides of fences or sheds.
 And don’t nail them to trees!

 An example wheel in action is shown in the video below: